 There are three international airports on the territory of Georgia that allow tourists from different countries of the world to quickly and comfortably access the necessary territory of the country.
+Two of them, Batumi and Kutaisi airports, are located in western Georgia, while Tbilisi airport is located in eastern Georgia.

-Tbilisi International Airport has a contemporary and functional design.
+Tbilisi International Airporthas a contemporary and functional design.
 It is designed to provide the optimum flow of both passengers and luggage from the parking lot to the planes, with a 25,000 m2 total usable area.
 There is scope for future expansions without interrupting terminal operations.
 It has high-tech contemporary systems, keeping passenger convenience and efficiency of the terminal operations in mind, throughout functional spaces organized in an elegant manner.
 In June 2016, due to an increase in passenger demand, started construction of a new arrivals terminal.
 For more information please visit the official website:www.tbilisiairport.com

 Batumi International Airport is an airport located 2 km south of Batumi, a city on the Black Sea coast and capital of Adjara, an autonomous republic in southwest Georgia.
 The airport is 20 km northeast of Hopa, Turkey, and serves as a domestic and international airport for Georgia and northeastern Turkey.
 Batumi is one of three international airports in operation in Georgia.
 The new airport terminal has been in operation since 26 May 2007.
 With a total area of 4,256 square metres, it is capable of handling 600,000 passengers a year.
 For more information please visit the official website:www.batumiairport.com